collection of different country's bank notes

 Provide the correct financial evidence in line with UKVI visa application requirements.

-Most international students need to show the UKVI that they can afford to study in the UK.
-Find out how much you need to show:
+As part of your visa application, you need to show the UKVI that you can afford to study in the UK.

 28 day rule

-The UKVI require the money to have been held for a period of at least 28 consecutive days, without dropping below the required amount at any time during that 28 day period.
-If it does drop below the required amount, the 28 days will restart from the date when the required amount of money is available again.
+The UKVI require the money to have been held for at least 28 days, without the funds dropping below that amount at any point during that 28 days (even part of a day).

 Bank statements

-There are strict guidelines about bank statements.
-The statement must be issued by a bank which the UKVI accept.
-This means the bank must be regulated by the official governing body which regulates the banking or financial industry in your country.
+The bank statement must be issued by a bank which is regulated by the official governing body which regulates the banking or financial industry in your country.

-The UKVI will check your financial evidence as part of your visa application and if they cannot confirm this is accurate and authentic, your visa application will be refused on financial grounds.
+The UKVI will check your financial evidence as part of your visa application, including verifying the authenticity of the statement with your bank, and if they cannot confirm this is accurate and authentic, your visa application will be refused.

 You can use a joint account if you are one of the people named on the account.